rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 *Did they leave without me?
 No, no, they wouldn't... would they?* - Hannah had started to discuss with herself - *Maybe they found the way out and I am stuck here, because I yelled at Amir.
 I said such horrible things to him.*

 *"Amir?"* - she called.
-Then she lower her voice and said - *"I'm sorry.
+Then she lowered her voice and said - *"I'm sorry.
 I didn't want to say those things.
-I am the silly head."*
+I am the silly one."*

-The walls observed at the girl getting increasingly depressed.
-The walls decided to motivate her releasing a few pebbles metres away from her.
+The walls observed the girl getting increasingly depressed.
+The walls decided to motivate her by releasing a few pebbles metres away from her.

 *"Hello?
 Sam?
 Amir?"* - she queried followed by her thoughts -  *Of course it was nothing.*